BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

 This passage is cructial for the tests to succede: applying this modifications the test, when performed, won't be seen as attacks and therfore their connections won't be blocked and, at the same time, the files will also be accessible.

 ### Results
-Each of the tests have been performed using 40 users by selecting, throught a manual modification of the locustfile.py code, the two cases which would produce the most load:
+Each of the tests have been performed using 40 users by selecting, throught a manual modification of the locustfile.py code, the following three cases:
 * when for every user one file for every type is uploaded
 * each user upload 1kB and 1MB files
 * each user choose to upload a 1GB file